derlin/hepqpr-qallse/README.md

 The `examples` directory contains some examples on how to do everything from scripts instead of using the commandline.

-Other very useful functions are available in `hepqpr.qallse.cli.func` and pretty self-explanatory.
+Other very useful functions are available in `qallse.cli.func` and pretty self-explanatory.

 ### Running from an IPython notebook